Tight Bounds for Quantum Phase Estimation and Related Problems: Preliminaries

 \subsection{Model of computation}

 Here we give a description of our model of computation for all tasks considered in this paper.
 All problems considered in this paper have the following properties: \begin{itemize} \item \textbf{Input:} An $N$-dimensional unitary $U$.
-We have access to the input as described below. \item \textbf{State space:} The state space of an algorithm comprises two registers: the first register is $N$-dimensional, and the second register is an arbitrarily large workspace. \item \textbf{Access to input and allowed operations:} An algorithm $\A$ may apply $U$ and $U^{-1}$ to the first register, and unitaries independent of $U$ to the whole space.
-It performs a POVM at the end to determine the classical output. \item \textbf{Cost of an algorithm:} Total number of applications of $U$ and $U^{-1}$. \end{itemize} Depending on the specific problem under consideration, the following properties are variable. \begin{itemize} \item \textbf{Initial state:} The initial state is assumed to be $\ket{0}\ket{0}$ unless mentioned otherwise. \item \textbf{Input promise:} The subset of $U(N)$ (possibly the full set) from which the input is taken. \item \textbf{Output:} The output requirement. \item \textbf{Advice:} We may be given access to a specific number of ``advice states'' $\ket{\alpha}$, or access to a specific number of applications of a unitary $A$ that prepares an advice state (e.g., $A\ket{0}=\ket{\alpha}$). \end{itemize}
+We have access to the input as described below. \item \textbf{State space:} The state space of an algorithm comprises two registers: the first register is $N$-dimensional, and the second register is an arbitrarily large workspace. \item \textbf{Access to input and allowed operations:} An algorithm $\A$ may apply $U$ and $U^{-1}$ to the first register (possibly controlled by a qubit in the second register), and unitaries independent of $U$ to the whole space.
+It performs a POVM at the end to determine the classical output. \item \textbf{Cost of an algorithm:} Total number of applications of $U$ and $U^{-1}$ (or controlled versions thereof). \end{itemize} Depending on the specific problem under consideration, the following properties are variable. \begin{itemize} \item \textbf{Initial state:} The initial state is assumed to be $\ket{0}\ket{0}$ unless mentioned otherwise. \item \textbf{Input promise:} The subset of the $N$-dimensional unitary group $U(N)$ from which the input is taken (possibly the full set). \item \textbf{Output:} The output requirement. \item \textbf{Advice:} We may be given access to a specific number of ``advice states'' $\ket{\alpha}$, or access to a specific number of applications of a unitary $A$ that prepares an advice state (e.g., $A\ket{0}=\ket{\alpha}$). \end{itemize}